awsdocs/amazon-rds-user-guide/doc_source/USER_Monitoring.OS.Enabling.md

 ### RDS API<a name="USER_Monitoring.OS.Enabling.Procedure.API"></a>

-To enable Enhanced Monitoring using the RDS API, set the `MonitoringInterval` parameter to a value other than `0` and set the `MonitoringRoleArn` parameter to the role you created in [Creating an IAM role for Enhanced Monitoring](#USER_Monitoring.OS.Enabling.Prerequisites)\.
+To turn on Enhanced Monitoring using the RDS API, set the `MonitoringInterval` parameter to a value other than `0` and set the `MonitoringRoleArn` parameter to the role you created in [Creating an IAM role for Enhanced Monitoring](#USER_Monitoring.OS.Enabling.Prerequisites)\.
 Set these parameters in the following actions:
 + [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html)
 + [CreateDBInstanceReadReplica](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html)
 + [ModifyDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html)

 The `MonitoringInterval` parameter specifies the interval, in seconds, between points when Enhanced Monitoring metrics are collected\.
 Valid values are `0`, `1`, `5`, `10`, `15`, `30`, and `60`\.

-To disable Enhanced Monitoring using the RDS API, set `MonitoringInterval` to `0`\.
+To turn off Enhanced Monitoring using the RDS API, set `MonitoringInterval` to `0`\.